Cape Hartree

 Cape Hartree (60°48′S 44°44′W) is a cape which forms the southwestern tip of Mossman Peninsula on the south coast of Laurie Island, in the South Orkney Islands.
-To the west of Cape Hartree lie Buchan Bay and Cape Murdoch.
+To the east of Cape Hartree lie Buchan Bay and Cape Murdoch.

 Cape Hartree was discovered on the occasion of the joint cruise in December 1821 by Captain George Powell, a British sealer in the sloop Dove, and Captain Nathaniel Palmer, an American sealer in the sloop James Monroe.
 The name appears on Powell's map published in 1822.